TeacakeTech/staticpipes-core/README.md

 )
 ```

-Use the special Process pipeline to chain together processes - this minifies then versions JS, putting new filenames in
+Use the special Process pipeline to chain together processes, so the same source file goes through multiple steps
-the context for templates to use:
+before being published.
+This minifies then versions JS, putting new filenames in the context for templates to use:

 ```python
 from staticpipes.pipes.process import PipeProcess